Clastify logo

 Easy

-What is an advantage of separating the nucleus from the cytoplasm in eukaryotic cells?
+What advantage is provided by separating the nucleus from the cytoplasm in eukaryotic cells?

 A.